Yalye/SWE_at_Google_chn/第二部分/english_version/CHAPTER 2. How to Work Well on Teams.md

 #### Early Detection

 If you keep your great idea hidden from the world and refuse to show anyone anything until the implementation is polished, you’re taking a huge gamble.
 It’s easy to make fundamental design mistakes early on.
-You risk reinventing wheels.2 And you forfeit the benefits of collaboration, too: notice how much faster your neighbor moved by working with others?
+You risk reinventing wheels.
+And you forfeit the benefits of collaboration, too: notice how much faster your neighbor moved by working with others?
 This is why people dip their toes in the water before jumping in the deep end: you need to make sure that you’re working on the right thing, you’re doing it correctly, and it hasn’t been done before.
 The chances of an early misstep are high.
-The more feedback you solicit early on, the more you lower this risk.3 Remember the tried-and-true mantra of “Fail early, fail fast, fail often.”
+The more feedback you solicit early on, the more you lower this risk.
+Remember the tried-and-true mantra of “Fail early, fail fast, fail often.”

 Early sharing isn’t just about preventing personal missteps and getting your ideas vetted.